Accurate Models of NVIDIA Tensor Cores: Results

 \subsubsection{V100 Data Center GPU}

 Mixed-precision matrix multiplication units, or tensor cores, were introduced in the NVIDIA Volta architecture, namely, the V100 device.
 The V100 tensor cores support only fp16 as the input format with fp16 or fp32 as the output format~\cite{nvid17}.
 Xi~et~al.~\cite{llfs24} claim that the FMA size cannot be determined when there are no extra alignment bits compared with the precision of the output format.
 Following~\cite{khmi25} we denote this situation with $\neab = 0$.
-However, using the FMA size, $\NFMA$, detection algorithm proposed in~\cite{khmi25}, we were able to identify $\NFMA=4$, which is valid for both cases of $\neab = 0$ and $\neab \neq 0$.
+However, using the FMA size, $\NFMA$ (detection algorithm proposed in~\cite{khmi25}), we were able to identify $\NFMA=4$, which we could determine irrespective of the value of $\neab$.
 In addition, when the significands are aligned, bits that fall outside the internal accumulator's precision are truncated rather than accumulated into multiple sticky bits as is done in the algorithm by Tenca~\cite{tenc09}.
 Further tests on the V100 GPU using this approach led us to the estimated tensor core model shown in Fig.~\ref{fig_V100_model}, which differs from the model presented in~\cite[Fig.~2]{inte18} in that the significand alignment is performed in 25 bits rather than 24, and $c_1$ is added together with the products rather than separately.